rentry/rentry.github.io/_posts/2018-06-25-tools-used-and-prospects.md

 - iA Writer
 <hr>
 ## Text editors
-I’ve been using [Brackets](http://brackets.io/) for years, and it’s a dependable, extendable, customizable editor that has the added benefits of being open source, free, and a testing ground for Adobe’s Dreamweaver app.
-It’s also a bit bland, and it doesn’t have the tailored, GiHub-based workflow features of, say, [Atom](https://atom.io/) (It probably helps that Atom is developed and supported by the GitHub team).
+I’ve been using [Brackets](http://brackets.io/) for years, and it’s a dependable, extendable, customizable editor that has the added benefits of being open source and free.
+One of my favorite features of Brackets is the ability to go directly to the relevant CSS class _from within_ a HTML document.
+You can select the class declared in an HTML element and edit the properties as if it was inline, regardless of where the relevant CSS file lives.

+But Brackets is also a bit bland, and it doesn’t have the tailored, GiHub-based workflow features of, say, [Atom](https://atom.io/) (It probably helps that Atom is developed and supported by the GitHub team).
 I particularly like that Atom color-codes changed files in a branch to indicate your `diff`.
 You an easily review the files you’ve changed or added, without the extra step of running `git status` on the command line.
 Plus, Atom is extensible, open source, and beautifully designed.

+_Added 7/14/18:_

+I work on a MacBook Pro for personal projects, but my box for work runs Windows 10.
+I’ve been using Atom on that machine, but, after hearing exultant praise for [Visual Studio Code](https://code.visualstudio.com/) over the past several months, I decided to give it a try.

+I was not disappointed.

+I haven’t even scratched the surface of the features in Visual Studio Code, but the integrated terminal and the Gitlens plugin have been enough to sell me on it.
+The integrated terminal alone allows me to move from copy, markup, or code to git in no time, and Gitlens lets me know exactly when a line of copy or code was last updated (and by whom).
+There are plugins for just about anything, and I’ve started experimenting with spelling and grammar checkers, along with markdown utilities.

+I haven’t used it enough to know if it will work for me long-term, but I’ve been impressed with Visual Studio Code so far.

 ### My crutch
 - Brackets

 ### My eyes are wandering to
 - Atom
+- Visual Studio Code _(added 7/14)_
 <hr>
 ## Notes
 My experience with notes apps is limited: I’ve used Apple’s Notes and Evernote.
 Critical they are to modern life, I’m not very discerning about notes apps.
 I just want my notes to be with me everywhere, to be searchable, and I want to be able to write in various formats.
 Basically, I want my notes app to be reliable and get out of the way.